Simulating the late stages of WD-BH/NS mergers: an origin for fast X-ray transients and GRBs with periodic modulations: Observational Appearance

-When the central engine is a BH, in the disk innermost region close to the BH, where the temperature is extremely high, electrons and positrons are captured, leading to copious neutrino production within the disk.
-Neutrinos ($\nu$) and antineutrinos ($\bar{\nu}$) can annihilate to produce photons and electron–positron pairs, while neutrinos may also strip baryons off the disk \citep{1996ApJ...471..331Q, 1999ApJ...518..356P, 1999ApJ...520..650F, 2017NewAR..79....1L}.
-A hot "fireball" with modest baryon contamination is then formed above the accretion disk.
-Because the energy deposition region is located near the disk symmetry axis, where baryon loading is relatively low, the fireball can be efficiently accelerated into a relativistic jet.
+When the central engine is a BH, the innermost region of the disk is so hot that copious neutrinos are produced there.
+Neutrinos ($\nu$) and antineutrinos ($\bar{\nu}$) can annihilate to produce photons and electron-positron pairs, while neutrinos may also strip baryons off the disk \citep{1996ApJ...471..331Q, 1999ApJ...518..356P, 1999ApJ...520..650F, 2017NewAR..79....1L}.
+A hot ``fireball" with modest baryon contamination is then formed above the accretion disk.
+Because the energy deposition region is located near the disk symmetry axis, where baryon loading is relatively low, the fireball can be efficiently accelerated to form a relativistic jet.
 The disk outflow or wind may further collimate the jet.